What are the Guild of Food Writers Awards?

 Who is eligible for entry?

-We are now inviting entries for the Guild Awards 2017.
+Entries have closed for the Guild Awards 2017.
 You do not need to be a member of the Guild of Food Writers to enter.
 However, the work you are entering:

 What are the categories?